BMC Family Practice

 Conclusion: Decisions about referrals to hospital care are not based on CPI exchanges during GP consultations.
 As a gatekeeper, the GP is in a good position to guide patients through the enormous amount of quality information that is available.
 Nevertheless, it is unclear how and whether the GP’s role in using information about quality of care in the referral process can grow, as patients hardly ever initiate a discussion based on CPI, though they seem to be increasingly more critical about differences in quality of care.
 Future research should address the conditions needed to support GPs’ ability and willingness to use CPI to guide their patients in the referral process.

 Ketelaar, Nicole A. B. M.; Faber, Marjan J.; Elwyn, Glyn; and Westert, Gert P., "Comparative Performance Information Plays No Role in the Referral Behaviour of GPs" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 586.